kaede0e/stinging_nettle_genome_assembly/README.md

 This assembly report consists of:
 - _De novo_ genome assembly with PacBio HiFi reads + Hi-C
-- Gene annotation with BRAKER3 (planned)
+- Gene annotation with BRAKER3
-- Repeat annotation with EDTA  (planned) and RepeatOBserver
+- Repeat annotation with EDTA (TEs) and RepeatOBserver (telomeric sequences, centromeric repeats)
 - Describe polycentric behaviour of nettle chromosomes
 - Describe genes/proteins that are potentially responsible for stinging hairs
 - Describe fibre synthesis genes presence